cgsarfati/Aislander/README.md

 * API: Spoonacular API

 ## Features
+* Users can log in or register in the homepage, where the data is stored to the PostgreSQL database.
-* Users can create grocery lists, and access previously saved ones.
+* Once a user is logged in, it will lead to the dashboard page, where users can create grocery lists, and access previously saved ones.
-* Users can also search for recipes, and append those recipes' ingredients into one grocery list with a single click of a button.
+* Users can also search for recipes, where this app sends calls to the Spoonacular API to access recipe data.
+* If users want to append a recipe's ingredients into a grocery list, they can click the shopping cart button.
 * The grocery list is organized by aisle categories, saving users from scavenger hunting in grocery stores.
+Ingredients either append to existing aisles, or creating a new aisle in the process.
-* Users can also bookmark recipes, which can be accessed in their profile page, and create many grocery lists, intended for meal planning purposes.
+* Lastly, users can bookmark recipes, which can be accessed in their profile page.
+The profile page includes user info as well as a carousel of the bookmarked recipes' images.

 ## Installation